 Photography Instruction: This is a workshop, not just a tour.
 We will work hard on this safari, with instruction in the field and in camp.
 Many evenings feature critiques and post-processing instruction after dinner, and during the daytime we offer one-on-one instruction as needed.
 You’ll come away with a wealth of new knowledge not only on how to create great imagery but how best to process those images in Lightroom and Photoshop.

 Years of Experience—Happy Repeat Customers: We’ve been leading, guiding and teaching photographers for a long time—and we have thrilled customers who come back on our workshops again and again to prove it.
 If you’d like to speak to someone who has been with us on a workshop or safari, just let us know, we’d be happy to arrange a phone call.

 - Double occupancy lodging (singles available, just ask)

 - All meals during the workshop

 - All transportation (air and ground) during the workshop

 - Photographic guiding and instruction from Andy Williams

 What’s Not Included?

 Air transportation to Arusha Tanzania (JRO airport code) and from Dar es Salaam Tanzania (DAR airport code).
+Passport and visa fees, if any.
 Premium alcoholic beverages (house spirts, beer, and wine included).
-Medical evacuation and travel medical insurance (Required).
+Medical evacuation and travel medical insurance (Optional, but recommended).
 Trip cancellation insurance (Optional).
 Items of a personal nature.
 Anything not specifically mentioned as included.